2i2c-org/team-compass/operations/communication.md

 Our team has a dedicated Zoom room that anybody on the 2i2c team may use.
 We try not to publicly post this link to avoid the likelihood of abuse.
-The room is password-protected but accessible to anybody that joins via the link.
-Ask any team member what the URL is (it is easy to remember) if you wish to join.

-In addition, the Zoom account that is connected to this room is also available for any 2i2c team member to use.
-The username for this account is `hello@2i2c.org` and you should ask a team member for the password if you wish to use it.
+To access the room, ask any team member for the URL and password to join.

-For public-facing zoom meetings that are hosted with this account, create a zoom link that is unique to the meeting, rather than using the general team room.
+See [](zoom:access) for information about how to access the account.

 ## Personal e-mail